steemit/smt-whitepaper/smt-manual/manual.md

 };
 ```

-The symbol precision in `smt_setup_operation` is authoritative, it may
-differ from, and will override, any previously specified operations'
+The symbol precision in `smt_setup_operation` is authoritative.
+It may differ from, and will override, any previously specified operations' precision.
-precision.
 Subsequently issued operations must have matching precision.

 The operation must be signed by the `control_account` key.
-The named
-SMT must have been created earlier by the `control_account`.
-The
-symbol's embedded decimal places may be distinct from prior
+The named SMT must have been created earlier by the `control_account`.
+The symbol's embedded decimal places may be distinct from prior `smt_setup_operation`.
-`smt_setup_operation`

-`decimal_places` field is used by UI's to display units as a number
+The `decimal_places` field is used by UI's to display units as a number of decimals.
-of decimals.

-The `generation_begin_time` is when participants can begin to contribute
-to the ICO.
-It is allowed to be in the future so users have time
-to study the ICO's final terms before the ICO begins.
+The `generation_begin_time` is when participants can begin to contribute to the ICO.
+It is allowed to be in the future so users have time to study the ICO's final terms before the ICO begins.

-The `generation_end_time` is when the ICO stops accepting contributions,
-and the `announced_launch_time` is when the ICO token is created (assuming
-the ICO reached the minimum participation level).
-Some pause is allocated
-between the `generation_end_time` and `announced_launch_time` to allow for
-the possibility of ICO's that wish to have hidden caps that aren't revealed
-while the ICO is open for contributions.
-It also gives the ICO creator
-time to use the final ICO numbers to aid in pre-launch business
-activities.
+The `generation_end_time` is when the ICO stops accepting contributions, and the `announced_launch_time` is when the ICO token is created (assuming the ICO reached the minimum participation level).
+Some pause is allocated between the `generation_end_time` and `announced_launch_time` to allow for the possibility of ICO's that wish to have hidden caps that aren't revealed while the ICO is open for contributions.
+It also gives the ICO creator time to use the final ICO numbers to aid in pre-launch business activities.

-At `launch_expiration_time`, if the ICO has not yet launched, all
-contributors will be automatically refunded (with virtual
-operations) and the ICO will be cancelled.
-The symbol will remain
-reserved to the specified `control_account`.
-However, in order to
-launch the token, an `smt_create_operation` must
-be issued and the `smt_creation_fee` must be paid again.
+At `launch_expiration_time`, if the ICO has not yet launched, all contributors will be automatically refunded (with virtual operations) and the ICO will be cancelled.
+The symbol will remain reserved to the specified `control_account`.
+However, in order to launch the token, an `smt_create_operation` must be issued and the `smt_creation_fee` must be paid again.

 ### Token units